numba/numba/docs/src/CUDASupport.rst

           a list of CUDA GPUs and their compute capability.

 ..
-NOTE:: As of version 0.12.2, Anaconda is distributing a subset of CUDA
+NOTE:: As of version 0.12.2, `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ is distributing a subset of CUDA
           toolkit 5.5 libraries.
           The following information is no longer necessary for most users.

 NumbaPro searches in the system shared library path for the CUDA drivers and CUDA libraries (e.g. cuRAND, cuBLAS).
-Users can set environment variable `LD_LIBRARY_PATH` to the directory of the CUDA drivers to ensure that NumbaPro can find them.
-The instruction to do so it printed at the end of the CUDA SDK installation.
+Users can set environment variable **LD_LIBRARY_PATH** to the directory of the CUDA drivers to ensure that NumbaPro can find them.
+The instruction to do so is printed at the end of the CUDA SDK installation.

 User can override the search path with the following environment variables:

-- NUMBAPRO_CUDA_DRIVER
+- **NUMBAPRO_CUDA_DRIVER**
     path to CUDA driver shared library file
-- NUMBAPRO_NVVM
+- **NUMBAPRO_NVVM**
     path to CUDA libNVVM shared library file
-- NUMBAPRO_LIBDEVICE
+- **NUMBAPRO_LIBDEVICE**
     path to CUDA libNVVM libdevice directory which contains .bc files.